1979 Koizumi Madison Taipan (aka the Aussie DB Large Pro)

 The original 1979 Koizumi made Diamondback Large Pro frame, from whence (with a minor gusset mod) came the Aussie Madison Taipan and Scorpion releases below.

-The same 1979 Koizumi frame as a Madison Taipan, with the more traditional Taipan decalset (my custom set will be modeled after the DB Large Pro set).
+The same 1979 Koizumi frame as a Madison Taipan, with the more traditional Taipan decalset (my custom set is modelled after the DB Large Pro set).

 The same 1979 Koizumi frame as a Scorpion (another Aussie release), with OG Mongoose-esque decalset.